 5: Tell a Story

 I often say that every photo should evoke an emotion.
 Well, shouldn’t your portfolio use those emotions to tell a story?

-Your portfolio, like any good story, should have a beginning, a middle and an end.
+Like any good story, your portfolio should have a beginning, a middle and an end.

 Start strong to get attention.
 Have some emotional changes in the middle.
 Finish strong, but perhaps with a different message than your opening photo.